CompEvol/beast2-site/_posts/2022-08-22-what-will-change-in-v2-7-0-for-developers.md

 * `beastfx.app.beauti.PriorProvider`: for adding additional priors to the prior panel in BEAUti.
 * `beastfx.app.beauti.ThemeProvider`: for providing GUI themes (see more below).

-## BEAST package claim a namespace
+## BEAST packages claim a namespace

 When making a class available as service, the package name is automatically claimed as namespace for the package.
 This means no two packages can have a java package with the same name.
-In particular, anything java package starting with `beast` should be renamed.
+In particular, any java package starting with `beast` should be renamed.

 ## Migrating packages from v2.6 to v2.7